State Assessment and Referral Agency

 The state becomes involved in assessing development applications if it affects a state interest.
 This can be state heritage places, state transport corridors or the clearing of certain vegetation.

-The State Assessment Referral Agency (SARA) is responsible for carrying out this function and uses criteria from the (SDAP).
+The State Assessment and Referral Agency (SARA) is responsible for carrying out this function and uses criteria from the (SDAP).

 When SARA is the assessment manager, the application is lodged with SARA.